 Then, finally, she cried this sound aloud:

-I looked her squarely in her muffled eyes
+I looked her squarely in her clouded eyes

-It’s true I only live upon the height
+It’s true I mainly live upon the heights,

-where air is thin and ice can crystly form.
+where air is clean, and ice can crystly form.

-and only by your absence am I kissed.
+For only by her absence one is kissed.